I HATE when I feel compelled to weigh in on stupid shit but it is hard to bite my tongue in certain cases…

 First off, GenXer here…I feel the need to state that as this slanderous attack was thrown directly at my good friends, The Millennials.
 But seriously folks, this issue is not generation based – it is stupidity based.
 Yes, I said it.
 As a whole, people are financially stupid.
 What?
 You never made a financial mistake in your life??
 Just wait, you will.
 And when you do, feel free to come back and tell us all about it!
 I promise not to chastise you because I have been stupid too.
 But to get straight to the point, this whole avocado toast thing has been completely blown out of proportion, on both sides.

-Now, I don’t live in Australia so I can’t speak to the cost of food there, but I am certain it would be hard to find avocado toast for $19.
-I did a little research and it seems Australia has been hurt by the global avocado crisis as much as we have and currently the price per fruit has spike to $3 (this is the most research I have done for any post ever).
+I did a little research and it seems Australia has been hurt by the global avocado crisis as much as we have and currently the price per fruit has spiked to $3 (this is the most research I have done for any post ever).
 As an avocado connoisseur, I happen to make such a toast quite frequently (AND I throw soft-boiled egg on top) and the average cost is $1 per fruit which makes 2 toasts!
 If the price in Australia is currently $3, that suggests $1.50 per toast with a restaurant mark up back to $3 plus the toast and prep work adds an additional $3…just to be generous I will add an extra $3 to plate it.
 Based on food costs and prep work (and some knowledge having once been the wife of a restaurant owner) I will assume the purchase price of an avocado toast in Australia to be $9.
-Obviously Mr. Avocado inflated the price to $19 in order to make a point.
+Of course, you can find places here that will charge an exorbitant amount for plated toast with avocado spread on it – I just don’t go to them.
 But the food cost isn’t the point, now is it?
 You can easily switch the avocado toast to another type of food and the issue remains the same – stop spending money on stupid shit (I’ll repeat this a few more times). ** I stand corrected…A lovely Sydney based reader name Sophie sent me a kind email to let me know that Avo Toasts indeed cost $19!
 Remind me to bring my own should I ever visit! 😉 **

 10 years ago I went through a phase of spending freely on nights out at an Irish pub eating terrible food and drinking copious amounts of pink wine (the wine choice a clear sign of my lack of maturity).
 About 5 years back I went through a similar phase of spending freely but this time my focus was on all things organic and small batch (like $8 chocolate bars).
 In both cases, I was saving very little of my income while eating (and drinking) the rest.
 My priorities at that time were to be social and fun then, following my divorce, a not so fun organic eating hermit.
 I spent freely with money (and calories) and didn’t give a shit.
 And then I woke up.
 I realized I wanted something different.